jlweand/DssVisualizer/docs/source/datasourceapi.rst

 Simplify Things - Make it more Plug and Playable
 ---------------
 This architecture could be refactored to remove most of the classes and simplify plugin creation.
-If each JSON file had a unique className (both the PCAP XY and All have the same classNames so we can't distinguish between the three PCAP types) core data source API could just pass the JSON along with the className to the plugin.
+If each JSON file had a unique className (both the PCAP XY and All have the same classNames so we can't distinguish between the three PCAP types) or other attribute that was unique across all .json files, core data source API could just pass the JSON along to the plugin.
-The plugin could take that className and know which collection and whatnot to use.
+The plugin could take that className/unique attribute and know which collection/doc_type to use.
+The only difference between all these files is the collect/doc_type and the attributes that type has (used for editing).